 Plain-Language Summary

 This paper applies Communication-Focused Therapy to ADHD.
-It focuses on how attention, planning, emotion, relationships, internal communication, and external communication can affect daily functioning.
+It focuses on how attention, planning, emotion, relationships, internal communication, and communication with others can affect daily functioning.

 Abstract-Style Summary

-The paper presents CFT as a psychotherapy model that may be relevant to ADHD by helping a person work with communication patterns, values, needs, aspirations, and practical feedback from daily life.
+The paper presents CFT as a psychotherapy model that may be relevant to ADHD by helping a person work with communication patterns, values, needs, aspirations, and practical feedback from everyday life.

 How This Relates To Readers

-For readers, the useful route is not to replace diagnostic assessment or medication review, but to understand why psychotherapy can still matter for relationships, self-understanding, planning, and emotional patterns.
+For readers, the useful point is not to replace diagnostic assessment or medication review, but to understand why psychotherapy can still matter for relationships, self-understanding, planning, and emotional patterns.

 PDF And Source Links

-Open the PDF copy.
+Open the PDF copy for the full paper.
 The HTML summary on this page is intended to make the main idea easier to find and understand.

 Selected Citations And Mentions